-Surely, you think, there must be a good reason so many skin-care companies include alcohol in their products.
+Surely, you think, there must be a good reason so many skincare companies include alcohol in their products.
 Right?
 Of course, there are a few reasons, but in our experience, there are only two primary explanations.
-As mentioned above, alcohol can make a thick skin-care product feel almost weightless, creating a deceptively pleasant aesthetic.
+Firstly, alcohol can make a thick skincare product feel almost weightless, creating a deceptively pleasant aesthetic.

 Nowadays, most medical professionals do not use alcohol to clean wounds, so this is less of an issue than many think.
-Not only is alcohol destructive, it's also ineffective at sterilizing wounded, open skin.
+Not only is alcohol destructive, it's also ineffective at sterilising wounded, open skin.
 According to a report in Dermatology Clinics Journal, "…studies have demonstrated little benefit in [alcohol and topical antiseptics] disinfecting open wounds.
 Antiseptics are inactivated by organic matter such as clotted blood, serum, pus, and foreign bodies."
-Although alcohol disinfects skin, which is why the doctor or nurse often swabs your skin before giving you a shot), applying alcohol to an open wound is incredibly harmful – physicians clean wounds with either sterile water, saline solution, or iodine.
+Although alcohol disinfects skin (which is why the doctor or nurse often swabs your skin before giving you a shot) applying alcohol to an open wound is incredibly harmful – physicians clean wounds with either sterile water, saline solution, or iodine.

 The consumer's go-to site for medical advice, WedMD, states that, "rubbing alcohol to clean an injury can actually harm the tissue and delay healing."

 There's a class of ingredients known as fatty alcohols, which are not the least bit harmful for skin.
-Often confused with the bad alcohols, such as denatured alcohol, the fatty alcohols include, among others, cetyl alcohol and stearyl alcohol.
-Typically, fatty alcohols are used as emollients and thickeners in skin-care products.
+Often confused with the bad alcohols, such as ethanol and alcohol denat, the fatty alcohols include, among others, cetyl alcohol and stearyl alcohol.
+Typically, fatty alcohols are used as emollients and thickeners in skincare products.
 Fatty alcohols are not irritating and, in fact, can be beneficial for dry skin.
 As far as your skin is concerned, fatty alcohols are about as related to skin-damaging alcohol/ethanol as a martini is to a cup of olive oil.

-Alcohol has two benefits that could reasonably appeal to someone with acne and/or oily skin.
+Alcohol has two benefits that could reasonably appeal to someone with oily skin and/or acne.
 Alcohol can kill acne-causing bacteria on the surface of the skin, which is why some swear by alcohol-based anti-acne products to reduce their breakouts.
 Alcohol also quickly de-greases skin, and that instant gratification is attractive to those with super-oily complexions.

 Research demonstrates that alcohol-based anti-acne products increase both irritation and dryness, and this can make it harder for those battling acne to stick to their routine.
 Not surprisingly, the same research noted that anti-acne products that contain milder alternatives to alcohol were better for skin.
 The irony of using alcohol-based treatments is that the damage they cause leads to an increase of acne-causing bacteria, and makes inflammation worse, the consequence of which are red marks that stay around for much longer than they would otherwise.